-Fig. S5| Inversion symmetry breaking at MAPbBr3 surface.
+Supplementary Figure 5| Inversion symmetry breaking at MAPbBr3 surface.
 Schematic illustrations of SHG, THG and three-photon induced PL (TP-PL) emissions generated in the bulk and surface, respectively of a MAPbBr3 crystal using multiple photon microscopy (MPM) technique. (b) and (d) MPM emission spectra inside the MAPbBr3 crystal and on its surface, respectively.
-The MPM is excited by a femtosecond (~100 fs) laser at wavelength of 1550 nm.
+The MPM is excited by a femtosecond (100 fs) laser at wavelength of 1550 nm.
 SHG signal (i.e., emission between 750 nm to 800 nm) is only observed on the surface of the MAPbBr3 crystal (panel d inset), and this shows lack of inversion symmetry at the surface.

-S6.
-Tunneling Magnetoresistance (TMR)

-As-grown MAPbBr3 thin films that do not undergo nanocrystal pinning exhibit totally different morphology.
-As shown in Figure S-5a, large crystal grains of several m are formed in such MAPbBr3 films with pinholes that enable inter-diffusion of Co clusters; this may lead to LSMO/MAPbBr3/Co tunnel junction in the fabricated spin valve device.

-Figure S-5b shows that a negative MRmax of 8% is obtained at 10 K in the SV device based on ‘as grown’ MAPbBr3 interlayer.
-The MR polarity change compared to that of the GMR (Fig. 4c) is striking, and points to a different MR origin here, which we identify as TMR.
-The TMR polarity change may originate from the interface geometry of the Co inter-diffusion clusters, which leads to different spin-polarized hybridization at the Co/MAPbBr3 interfaces.
-Similar TMR polarity change induced by pinholes was reported in LSMO-based magnetic tunnel junction.4

-In contrast to the existence of the Hanle effect as measured in spin valve based on nanocrystal pinning MAPbBr3, no Hanle effect was observed in TMR-based device, since there is no spin-polarized current in the as grown MAPbBr3 interlayer.
-As shown in Figure S- 5c, the resistance in the parallel and antiparallel configuration does not show an obvious change with out-of-plane magnetic field up to 60mT.